 - Pie chart

-- Answers can be fairly informal
+- Answers can range from formal to informal

 - Writing Task 1—Write a letter in one of the following styles:

-- Formal (to someone you do not know)
+- Formal (to someone you don’t know)

 - Semi-formal (to someone you know formally)